getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 : Restrict results to events tagged with the given release.

-  Exact match on the version of a release.
+  Exact match on the version of a release, or `release:latest` to pick the most recent release.

-`release:latest`

-: Exact match on the most recent release.

 `user.id`
 `user.email`